laurenkuehne/grfpChanges/index.md

 ----
-**Note**: This petition is related to a previous [open letter](https://jasonjwilliamsny.github.io/grfp2025/) about lack of clarity on the NSF GRFP program this year.
+**Note**: This petition is related to a previous [open letter](https://jasonjwilliamsny.github.io/grfp2025/) about lack of clarity on the GRFP this year.
 In this current petition, we focus more narrowly on and request reversal of the changes in eligilibity.

 ----
 <br>